-The Law Society of Northern Ireland was established in 1922 when a Royal Charter was granted to solicitors in Northern Ireland to permit the setting up of the Incorporated Law Society of Northern Ireland.
+The Law Society of Northern Ireland was established in 1922, when a Royal Charter was granted to solicitors in Northern Ireland to permit the setting up of the Incorporated Law Society of Northern Ireland.

 Any solicitor whose name is on the Roll of Solicitors in Northern Ireland and who has not been suspended from practising as a solicitor may become a member of the Society on payment of the annual subscription for the time in force.

-There are approximately 2300 plus solicitors currently practising in Northern Ireland.
+There are approximately 2300 plus solicitors currently practising law in Northern Ireland.
 In Northern Ireland a solicitor is a member of that branch of the legal profession whose services consist of advising clients, representing them before the lower courts and preparing cases for barristers to try in the higher courts.

 Solicitor Associations provide support to local solicitors throughout Northern Ireland.
 They work with the Law Society on key issues of concern to the profession and to local members.
 Each local Solicitor Association has a chairperson and a Secretary.
-There are currently 17 local Solicitor Associations representing each area of Northern Ireland.

 To access a list of solicitor associations please click here